haugene/docker-transmission-openvpn/docs/faq.md

 ## The container runs, but I can't access the web ui

 [TODO](https://github.com/haugene/docker-transmission-openvpn/issues/1558): Short explanation and link to [networking](vpn-networking.md)

+## How do I enable authentication in the web ui

+You can do this either by setting the appropriate fields in `settings.json` which is found in TRANSMISSION_HOME which defaults to `/data/transmission-home` so it will be available on your host where you mount the `/data` volume.
+Remember that Transmission overwrites the config when it shuts down, so do this when the container is not running.

+Or you can set it using the convenience environment variables.
+They will then override the settings on every container startup.
+The environment variables you have to set are:

+* `TRANSMISSION_RPC_USERNAME=username`
+* `TRANSMISSION_RPC_PASSWORD=password`
+* `TRANSMISSION_RPC_AUTHENTICATION_REQUIRED=true`

+PS: Be cautious of special characters in the username or password.
+We've had multiple errors with that and have not provided a fix yet.
+Escaping special characters could be an option, but it the easiest solution is just to avoid them.
+Make the password longer instead ;) Or write it into `settings.json` manually as first described.

 ## How do I verify that my traffic is using VPN